 The LSAT is hard.
-Anyone who tells you differently is not the sort of person from whom you should be taking LSAT advice.
-The vast majority of people have to put in many hours of study in order to maximize their potential on the LSAT.
-I attended a top law school, U Chicago, and met only a couple of people who claimed to have crushed it with minimal study.
+Anyone who tells you differently is not the sort of person who should be giving LSAT advice.
+Most people have to put in many hours of study to reach their potential on the LSAT.
+I went to one of the best law schools in the country–The University of Chicago–where I met some of the smartest people I’ve ever known, and I can count on one hand the number of people who claimed to have crushed the LSAT with minimal study.

 Why is the LSAT so hard?